Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Experimental Results

+\item \textbf{Weather} contains 21 meteorological indicators, such as air temperature, humidity, etc, recorded every 10 minutes for the entirety of 2020.

+\item \textbf{Exchange} collects the daily exchange rates of 8 countries (Australia, British, Canada, Switzerland, China, Japan, New Zealand, and Singapore) from 1990 to 2016.

+\item \textbf{Traffic} includes data on the occupancy rates of the freeway system, recorded from 862 sensors across the State of California, with the sampling rate of 1 hour.

+\item \textbf{National Illness (ILI)} corresponds to the weekly recorded influenza-like illness patients from the US Center for Disease Control and Prevention. \end{itemize}

-We conduct evaluations on 9 widely used benchmarks to assess long-term forecasting performance.
+\textbf{Long-term Forecasting.} We conduct evaluations on 9 benchmark datasets to assess long-term forecasting.
 As shown in Table \ref{tab:long-term}, Logo-LLM achieves better performance than most baselines.
-Specifically, compared to the recent SOTA methods CALF \cite{liu2025calf} and Time-LLM \cite{jin2023timellm}, Logo-LLM yields a relative MSE reduction of 1.3\% and 8.9\%, respectively.
-Full results can be seen in Appendix Table \ref{tab:full-long-term}.
+Specifically, compared to the recent SOTA methods CALF and Time-LLM, Logo-LLM yields a relative MSE reduction of 1.3\% and 8.9\%, respectively.